MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/embed-app-lifecycle-services.md

 Next, provide a short description for your project (optional), select **Microsoft Dynamics NAV** as the product name and **Microsoft Dynamics 365 Business Central (SaaS)** as the product version.
 Select the **Create** button to complete creation of the project.

 Once the project is created, you should send its ID to the e-mail alias specified on the main project page for whitelisting.
-You can find the project ID in the URL displayed in your browser, for example: https://lcs.dynamics.com/V2/NavProjectDashboard/[projectID]
+You can find the project ID in the URL displayed in your browser, such as `https://lcs.dynamics.com/V2/NavProjectDashboard/[projectID]`

 ## Uploading deployment package